run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiContainerRestarting.md

 ## Diagnosis

-To diagnose the issue. run `kubectl get pods -n runai kubectl get pods -n runai-backend`.
+To diagnose the issue, and the pods with issues, run `kubectl get pods -n runai kubectl get pods -n runai-backend`.

-The expected result should be one or more of the pods will have restart count >= 2.
+The expected result should be one or more pods where the restart count >= 2.

 ## Mitigation